Lava: Ultramafic

-Alkaline lavas
+Alkaline

 Some silicate lavas have an elevated content of alkali metal oxides (sodium and potassium), particularly in regions of continental rifting, areas overlying deeply subducted plates, or at intraplate hotspots.
 Their silica content can range from ultramafic (nephelinites, basanites and tephrites) to felsic (trachytes).
 They are more likely to be generated at greater depths in the mantle than subalkaline magmas.
 Olivine nephelinite lavas are both ultramafic and highly alkaline, and are thought to have come from much deeper in the mantle of the Earth than other lavas.